\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: The run

-The BH accretion follows a dual model: The cold accretion mode is described with a torque-limited accretion model for the cold gas ($T \leq 10^5 K$), driven by disk gravitational instabilities arising from galactic scales down to the accretion disk around the central BH (\citealt{Hopkins_2011}; see also \citealt{Angles-Alcazar_2013, Angles-Alcazar_2015, Angles-Alcazar_2017a}); The hot-accretion mode is based on the Bondi accretion from the hot ($T > 10^5 K$) gas component \citep{Bondi_1952}.
+The BH accretion follows a dual model: The cold accretion mode is described with a torque-limited accretion model for the cold gas ($T \leq 10^5 K$), driven by disk gravitational instabilities arising from galactic scales down to the accretion disk around the central BH (\citealt{Hopkins_2011}; see also \citealt{Angles-Alcazar_2013, Angles-Alcazar_2015, Angles-Alcazar_2017a}).
+Hot gas ($T > 10^5 K$) is accreted based on the Bondi rate \citep{Bondi_1952}.
 We reduce the Bondi accretion rate to the rate for a $M_{\rm BH} = 10^9 \hMsun$ BH, no matter how big it gets; in {\sc Simba}, this was set to $10^{10}M_\odot$.
-The black hole accretion kernel has a distance enclosing 256 particles or $R_{0} = 6 \hkpc$ (comoving), whichever is smaller, within which the gas quantities are calculated; the latter was $2\hkpc$ in {\sc Simba}.
-The total accretion rate for a given black hole is then the sum of $\dot M_{\rm Torque}$ and $\dot M_{\rm Bondi}$ times an additional constant $1 - \eta$ with the radiative efficiency $\eta = 0.1$ \citep{Dave2019}.
+The black hole accretion kernel has a distance enclosing 256 \Romeel{baryonic} particles or $R_{0} = 6 \hkpc$ (comoving), whichever is smaller, within which the gas quantities are calculated; the latter was \Romeel{set to} $2\hkpc$ in {\sc Simba}.
+The total accretion rate for a given black hole is then the sum of $\dot M_{\rm Torque}$ and $\dot M_{\rm Bondi}$, times an additional constant $1 - \eta$, with the radiative efficiency \Romeel{assumed to be} $\eta = 0.1$ \citep{Dave2019}.
 This total accretion rate is used to determine the AGN feedback modes detailed in the following paragraph.

-There are three different AGN feedback modes: A kinetic subgrid model for both the `radiative mode' and `jet mode', and a mostly kinetic X-ray energy feedback mode accounting for X-rays off the accretion disc broadly following \cite{Choi2012}.
+There are three different AGN feedback modes: A kinetic subgrid model for both the `radiative mode' and `jet mode', and a mostly kinetic X-ray feedback mode accounting for \Romeel{radiation pressure from} X-rays off the accretion disc broadly following \cite{Choi2012}.
 The `radiative mode' feedback is turned on when the BH is accreting at a high Eddington ratio ($f_{\rm Edd} \equiv \dot M_{\rm BH} / \dot M_{\rm Edd} > 0.2$).
-The radiative velocity for wind particles scales as:
+The radiative velocity for wind particles, which is based on ionized gas linewidth observations of X-ray detected AGN from SDSS \citep[see Fig. 8 in][]{Perna2017}, scales as:

 When the BH's in low Eddington accretion mode, $f_{\rm Edd} < 0.2$, the wind begins to transition into a jet mode, with the velocity scaled with $f_{\rm Edd}$ as follows:

 Note that the wind in both modes is ejected in the form of purely bipolar outflows, based on the angular momentum of gas and stars within $R_0$.
 The wind velocity in the jet mode is capped at $15000 \, \rm km/s$ (as opposed to $7000$~km/s in original {\sc Simba}) when the Eddington rate drops below $f_{\rm Edd} \leq 0.02$.
 There is another condition to trigger jet mode -- the minimum BH mass has to be greater than $10^{7.5} \Msun$.
 X-ray feedback only operates when the `jet mode' AGN feedback is in action, and it further has to meet another two conditions: $M_* > 10^9 \Msun$ and $M_{\rm gas}/M_{\rm baryon} < 0.2$.
 The $M_*$ condition is raised with respect to the original {\sc Simba} model, owing to the lower resolution.